gjg86271-dev/gjg86271-dev/README.md

 - 💻 Interested in **Full-Stack Web Development**
 - 🚀 Love building clean, user-friendly web applications
 - 📚 Always exploring new technologies
+- 🏅 Recognized as **Team Leader** at ANT (Abstract of New Technology) — trusted to guide and support my teammates through the course

 <br>